PGDip Tertiary Education with Teaching Qualification (Further Education) - pre-service

 - encouraging innovation in teaching/learning and wider professional practice

 - supporting the development of a ‘professional enquiry’ approach throughout and beyond the course

 The course is taught using a combination of lectures, seminars and materials made available via the University of Stirling's online learning environment.

 Whilst attending teaching days students will experience large group lectures delivered by TQFE staff and, on occasions, invited guest lecturers.
 The lectures provide an opportunity for key concepts and issues to be highlighted and for you to receive guidance about key aspects of assessment tasks.
 Lectures are recorded using the university’s ‘Listen Again’ system and can be easily accessed by students attending at college-based sites.

-The key concepts introduced via the lectures are explored in greater depth in small group seminars and workshops during the rest of the day.
-In the seminars/workshops you’re encouraged to draw upon your own professional experience and context and to share ideas and knowledge with your peers.
+The key concepts introduced via the lectures are explored in greater depth in small group workshops during the rest of the day.
+In the workshops you’re encouraged to draw upon your own professional experience and context and to share ideas and knowledge with your peers.
 The opportunity to engage with peers from different subject areas is seen to be a key element of the face-to-face learning and this has been frequently highlighted in feedback from students.

 Canvas, our virtual learning environment, is used extensively as a significant element of the TQFE course.
 A wide variety of digital resources are made available online, including: